Frequently Asked Questions

 • Emphasizes dignity, quality of life and spiritual care

-• Encourages patients and family to participate in the decision process
+• Encourages patients and family to participate in the decision making process

 "Palliative care" is offered earlier in the illness and treats symptoms more aggressively - often employing medical treatments to prolong life.
 Care is usually given in hospitals, ambulatory clinics or at other support services.